MOL Group becomes official Partner of EHF Champions League Men

 MOL Group, a leading integrated Central Eastern European oil and gas corporation has signed up as official partner of Europe’s premium club handball competition

-With the start of the 2023/24 club handball season, MOL Group will become the official partner of the EHF Champions League Men.
+With the start of the 2023/24 club handball season, MOL Group will become the official partner of the Machineseeker EHF Champions League.

 MOL Group has signed a three-year contract with EHF Marketing which runs until the end of the 2025/2026 season.
 The partnership agreement will give the MOL Group significant exposure throughout the season allowing to reach audiences across Europe including established key markets such as Hungary and Croatia as well as relevant emerging markets such as Poland.